be-fe/iSlider/README.md

 #### slidePrev

-- Switch to the next scene, you can set the configuration information, change this slide animation: animateTime animateType
+- Switch to the next scene, you can set the configuration information in second parameter to change slide animation this time: animateTime animateType
 - Parameters:
     - \[`{Object}` temporary configuration\]

 #### slidePrev

-- Switch to the previous scene, you can set the configuration information, change this slide animation: animateTime animateType
+- Switch to the previous scene, you can set the configuration information in second parameter to change slide animation this time: animateTime animateType
 - Parameters:
     - \[`{Object}` temporary configuration\]